|Symbol||rough humanoid shape|

 |Died||16 Brightstar 1511 DE|

-One of the most well-known worlds he created is Sphere 411.
-It was made in 1451 DE; later to be renamed the world Bal-Kriav.
+One of Benevolence's most well-known worlds, created from the energies of Chaos, is Sphere 411.
+Made in 1451 DE, it would become better known as the world Bal-Kriav.
 A few years after this world was created, a primordial named Geb was born between what is today the sky-island Gurnskolf and the deep canyon below it, Basskaff .
 This was considered a primordial contamination.
 The world's creator sensed the disturbance, yet out of goodness of his heart, ignored it.
-Benevolence would come to regret this decision in the Dawn War when the Nawirrûs Covenant had to deal with the ravages of Geb and other primordials.
+Benevolence would come to regret this decision, for in the Creation War the Nawirrûs Covenant had to deal with Geb siding with his primordial brothers.

 In 1482 DE, Benevolence created another human sub-race, the Nithians.
 They were created in his image, yet fearing that they might be wiped out by the primordials, he stashed them away under temporal stasis.
 Sequestered in the Vaults of Ayaraigas, they would not come out for thousands of years later (c.f.
 2510 LE).

 In 1498 DE, Benevolence added another humanoid race to the world Osâchar.
 These were the Sussgurd, another mortal race created to gird a world in the Creation War.